nfdi4cat/voc4cat-playground/README.md

 Please strongly consider contributing to [voc4cat](https://github.com/nfdi4cat/voc4cat) instead of creating your own.

 ## Contributing to vocabularies

+To discuss about the SKOS vocabularies maintained with this template, create an issue in the vocabulary repository itself (but not in this template-repository).

 To contribute new concepts or collections or change existing ones, you may either submit your contributions as Excel/xlsx-file or (as an expert) as new/changed turtle file.